e00E/obs-amf/README.md

 Additionally every commit is automatically built by CI.
 To download an artifact (the plugin dll):
 - Go to the [Actions tab](https://github.com/e00E/obs-amf/actions).
 - Find the most recent `master` run and click on the title (first column, bold).
 - Click on `win64` at the bottom of the page in the `Artifacts` card.
 This downloads a zip file.
+The download link is only available if you are logged into GitHub.
+As a workaround unregistered users can use https://nightly.link/.
+Paste the link to the run (the url contains the path `/actions/runs/`) and click `Get links`.

 Regardless of how the plugin was downloaded the final step is to move it into your OBS plugin folder.